The views expressed by the host of this program documented to be almost always right 99.7% of the time.

 And while it was a scandal and it was perceived and reported as a scandal, the real scandal was not commented upon, and that was the damage done to the students.

-And I remember one of the interesting characteristics or facets of the story out of Atlanta was the students, some of them were outraged that they'd been shortchanged.
+And I remember one of the interesting characteristics or facets of the story out of Atlanta was the students, some of them, were outraged that they'd been shortchanged.

-You mean they gave me an A and I didn't qualify.
+Some students had the presence of mind to understand, you mean they gave me an A and I didn't qualify.

 They didn't want that.